zp33dy/immich/docs/docs/features/libraries.md

 ### Nightly job

-There is an automatic job that's run once a day and refreshes all modified files in all libraries as well as cleans up any libraries stuck in deletion.
+There is an automatic scan job that is scheduled run once a day.
+This job also cleans up any libraries stuck in deletion.

 ## Usage